SAP-archive/docs/concepts/monitor/training_analytics.md

 ## Tips to improve your intent classification

-On top of benchmark metrics, we'll suggest actions on your dataset.
-We give you step-by-step suggestions to improve your dataset in a more accurate way.
+In addition to benchmark metrics, we provide step-by-step suggestions to improve your dataset in a more accurate way.
 If the suggestions are not meaningful for you, click **Next tips**.

-Here is the list of suggestions that we can make, prioritized:
+Here's a prioritized list of the suggestions we may make.

 ### Remove expressions
 We can detect that a lot of testing examples of some intents are falsely predicted as another intent.
 Moreover, we check if the number of training examples of this intent is more than 50% larger than the median number of examples in your dataset (it is said to be unbalanced).
 As a result, the algorithm may learn to increase the importance and detection rate of this intent.
 To prevent that, we advise removing any misclassified examples.